 Just off the Grand Central Parkways, it’s a destination for many New Yorkers and Queens residents.
 There are so many cultural artifacts to see at Corona Park it’s difficult to list them all.

-The amazing race, as well as The Great Gatsby both have roots here.
+The Amazing Race TV show, as well as The Great Gatsby both have roots here.
 Not to mention the final battle in Men in Black was filmed there, as well as Men in Black 3.

 Jamaica Bay Wildlife Refuge

 If you’re interested in the moving side of nature, wildlife, the Jamaica Bay Wildlife Refuge is a great destination.
 Of course, if you’re interested in plants there are a ton of those as well.

 A wide variety of animal and insect life live in the wildlife refuge.
 This is hopefully a viable preservation method for the species that once covered the entire island.
 If you’re living or visiting in Queens, this is a must see.
 You’ll find the Jamaica Bay Wildlife Refuge at 175-10 Cross Bay Blvd,